Dog Fencing for Large Areas

 Take sufficient mesh to cover the distance between the initial two posts.

-Secure the mesh to the posts using staples or cable ties at 15cm intervals. |
+Secure the mesh to the posts using staples at 15cm intervals. |

-Step 12 – Attach Mesh to Posts
+Step 18 – Attach Mesh to Posts

 |

-Proceed with securing the remaining section of the mesh by following the process described in steps 5. |
+Proceed with securing the remaining section of the mesh by following the process described in step 17. |

-Step 13 – Secure to Tension Wire
+Step 19 – Secure to Tension Wire

 |

-If tensioning wire has been used, make sure to secure it to the fence at various points to maintain the tension of the fence. |
+Make sure to secure the tensioning wire to the fence at various points to maintain the tension of the fence. |